Skip to main content

 Written by James Ross

-As a stakeholder or administrator, you can set a process or value stream as private by selecting the private option from the edit Information screen
+As a stakeholder or administrator, you can set a process or value stream as private by selecting the private option from the edit Information screen.
+The process/value stream will remain private, even after it is published.

 • On the properties tab, select private from the access options